-\begin{defn} For an extremal weight $\varpi$ in a fundamental representation (i.e. a weight in the $W$ orbit of $\varpi_i$ for some $i$) we write $d_{\varpi}$ to denote the minimal length element in $w\in W$ so that $w(\mu)$ is dominant.
+\begin{defn} For an extremal weight $\mu$ in a fundamental representation (i.e. a weight in the $W$ orbit of $\varpi_i$ for some $i$) we write $d_{\mu}$ to denote the minimal length element $w\in W$ so that $w(\mu)$ is dominant.
 We also define $\Phi_{\mu}$ to be the set of positive roots which are sent to negative roots by $d_{\mu}$. \end{defn}

-\begin{conjecture} If we denote by $\mathbb{D}$ the duality on $\Fund(\mathfrak{g})$\footnote{Again, this is most easily defined in terms of webs, in which case it is just flipping the diagram upside down.
-It is an important step forward to give a definition of this duality without using diagrams.}, and write
+\begin{conjecture} If we denote by $\mathbb{D}$ the duality\footnote{Again, this is most easily defined in terms of webs, in which case it is just flipping the diagram upside down.} on $\Fund(\mathfrak{g})$, and write

 then